-The City will target to maintain a minimum Operating Reserve equal to 15% of operating budget to address extraordinary needs of an emergency nature, an Economic Contingency Reserve of 5% of operating budget to mitigate service impacts during a significant downturn in the economy and a Catastrophic Event Reserve of 3% of operating budget to fund unanticipated expenses related to a major natural disaster in the City.
+The City will target to maintain a minimum "Operating Reserve" equal to 15% of operating budget to address extraordinary needs of an emergency nature, an "Economic Contingency Reserve" of 5% of operating budget to mitigate service impacts during a significant downturn in the economy and a "Catastrophic Event Reserve" of 3% of operating budget to fund unanticipated expenses related to a major natural disaster in the City.

-The City's Operating Reserve for the Fiscal Year ending June 30, 2015 is expected to be 10.5% and the Economic Contingency Reserve is expected to be 2.6%.
+The City's Operating Reserve for the Fiscal Year ending June 30, 2017 is expected to be 11.7% of 2016-17 expenditures and 11.7% of 2017-18 expenditures and the Economic Contingency Reserve is expected to be 2.6% of 2016-17 and 1.9% of 2017-18 expenditures.
 To date, the Catastrophic Event Reserve has not been funded.